When performing the helm upgrade for the first time, during Runtime Fabric creation:

 Click Save & deploy.

-Edit a Managed Flex Gateway Settings
+Edit a Managed Omni Gateway Settings

-To edit a Managed Flex Gateway setting:
+To edit a Managed Omni Gateway setting:

 -